Traditional Roadmaps Get Agile

 A traditional roadmap is often a wishlist that doesn’t account for the capacity of the teams to execute on it.
 There are many approaches you can take to resolve this problem.
 For example, OKRs (Objectives and Key Results) timebox the most important initiatives to a quarter.
 Another approach is a portfolio kanban which allows you to measure and optimize your flow.

 Having trouble translating Agile for your organization?
-Let's talk.
+We can help you get to SAFe.

 Continue the conversation.